 own blessings.
 This was God’s way of testing their obedience.

-For six mornings they were to gather only enough manna for their family.
-On the
+They were to gather only enough manna for their family except on the sixth day,

-sixth day, they were to gather enough for two days since they were not allowed
+they were to gather enough for two days since they were not allowed to work on

 No Need for More Manna

 The manna ceased after the people entered the promised land.
 There was no need for more manna because the Israelites were no longer traveling in the wilderness.
 They were in the promised land where they could plant their own gardens and raise their own crops.
 They were self-sufficient now.

 God supplied manna from heaven when the people really needed it.
 They no longer needed it because they had settled on their own land.

 Having no more manna from the sky for food meant having produce from the ground.